The not-for-profit (NFP) sector operates in a complex reporting and regulatory environment.

 At a federal level, the government established the Australian Charities and Not-for-Profit Commission to assist with the reform.

-Other federal bodies that are playing a significant role in implementing the reforms include:
+Other federal bodies that are playing a significant role in implementing the reform include:

 The Australian Charities and Not-for-profit Commission has developed a guide to give an overview of the reform agenda and the regulatory environment in which charities now operate.
 For more information on, and to access the guide, see the Not-for-profit reform and the Australian Government Report.

-We have been actively engaged in the consultation process for the NFP reforms.
-For a detailed overview of our activities to date, see What is our response to the reforms agenda?
+We have been actively engaged in the consultation process for the NFP reform.
+For a detailed overview of our activities to date, see What is our response to the reform agenda?